MonetDBSolutions/monetdb-url-spec/monetdb-url.md

   <dt><code>monetdb:///demo?sock=/var/monetdb/_sock&user=dbuser</code></dt>
   <dd>
-    Connect using the given Unix Domain socket in the client's file system.
+    Connect using the given Unix domain socket in the client's file system.
 Do not use TCP.
-    This syntax departs from the old URL syntax, where it would be
+    Note: this syntax departs from the old URL syntax, where it would be
-    <code>mapi:monet:///tmp/.s.monetdb.50000?database=demo</code>.
+    <code>mapi:monet:///var/monetdb/_sock?database=demo</code>.
   </dd>

 </dl>